 In the ninth grade, Astrid was introduced to human trafficking through a guest speaker at her school in Singapore.
 After moving to Japan, she felt that she needed an outlet in order to do something about the issue.
 Needless to say, IMPACT became that outlet.
-Using her love of singing, she paired up with one of her classmates to write an album that would educate and fundraise for anti-trafficking efforts.
-Currently, she continues to sell the album at school events, and she is starting an NHS initiative called the Anti-Slavery Society, where she hopes to expand her cause of action.
+Together with fellow activist Sylvan Lebrun, Astrid created the Listen to Freedom project.
+In this project, the pair wrote and composed five songs with the goal of selling them in an album that would raise both awareness and funds for anti-human trafficking efforts.
+Currently, they continue to sell the album at school events, and hope to expand the scope of their project.

 Ever since the start of High school, Gabriel Chi had an interest in fashion.
 However, it was not until the 10th grade, where he and fellow student Tohma Kobayashi partnered to create their fashion brand, TOKYOUTH.
 TOKYOUTH represents the various subcultures in Japan, ranging from music to art, expressing such diversity through their clothing.
 Ultimately, Gabriel hopes to further branch out in the field of fashion, further progressing in the different aspects of fashion and business, using TOKYOUTH as a valuable experience to guide him into his future.